-Non-compliance with Nasdaq Listing Requirements
+Cure of Non-compliance with Nasdaq Listing Requirements

-As of the date of this prospectus we are non-compliant with Nasdaq's requirement of (i) a minimum \$15 million aggregate market value of publiclyheld shares, which is equivalent in our case to a minimum daily closing bid price of approximately \$1.18 per share, and (ii) a minimum closing bid price of \$1.00 per share.
+As of March 8, 2012, we regained compliance with all applicable listing requirements of the Nasdaq Stock Market.
+The reader may wish to note that we had previously been non-compliant with Nasdaq's requirement of (i) a minimum \$15 million aggregate market value of publicly-held shares, which is equivalent in our case to a minimum daily closing bid price of approximately \$1.18 per share, and (ii) a minimum closing bid price of \$1.00 per share.
 On August 29, 2011, we received from Nasdaq a staff deficiency letter indicating that we had failed to comply with the minimum requirement for aggregate market value of publicly-held shares.
 Our common stock remains listed on the Nasdaq Global Market during the 180-day grace period following such notification of noncompliance.
-We have until February 27, 2012 to regain compliance with the minimum price rule; otherwise our common stock would be subject to delisting.
-We are considering steps that we may take to maintain public trading of our common stock.
-Such steps include (i) arranging for the quotation of trades in respect of our common stock through market makers on the OTCQB market, and (ii) issuing and selling additional shares.
+Wehaduntil February 27, 2012 (a 180-day grace period) to regain compliance with the minimum price and aggregate market value rules; otherwise our common stock would have been subject to delisting (following a hearing, should we request one).
+We were considering steps that we might take to maintain public trading of our common stock.
+Such steps included (i) arranging for the quotation of trades in respect of our common stock through market makers on the OTCQB market, and (ii) issuing and selling additional shares.
+In the event, we requested a hearing immediately following the expiration of the grace period, which temporarily prevented delisting.
+We then, on March 8, 2012, regained compliance due to an increase in the price of our common stock, which in turn resulted in our listing being restored to good standing, as of March 12, 2012.
 We have previously been in and out of compliance with minimum requirements for continued listing on the Nasdaq Global Market.
 On June 29, 2011, we received from Nasdaq a staff deficiency letter indicating that we had failed to comply with the minimum requirement for aggregate market value of publicly-held shares.
 We cured such non-compliance as of July 19, 2011.
 We were previously and for some time non-compliant with the minimum bid price requirement for continued listing on the Nasdaq Global Market.
 A minimum bid price of \$1.00 per share is required by Nasdaq Rule 5450(a)(1).
 Our common stock remained listed on the Nasdaq Global Market during the 180-day grace period following such notification of noncompliance.
 We had until February 22, 2011 to regain compliance with the minimum price rule; otherwise our common stock would have been subject to delisting.
 We cured such non-compliance as of January 11, 2011, but the market price for our common stock has since then again dropped below Nasdaq's requirement.
 If that status were to persist for 30 consecutive trading days, we would expect to receive formal notice of non-compliance, and a 180-day period for cure.
 If the non-compliance were not cured, our stock could be delisted.